vicha-w/JetNTupleProduction/README.md

     ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1 START53_LV6A1
     ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1.db START53_LV6A1.db
     ```

+4. Breakdown downloaded index files using provided custom script.
+Each downloaded index file can contain hundreds of links to actual file on the database.
+In case you want maximum number of events, you should break down index files into many files containing just one link to actual file on the database.
+The python script just for the task is `indexFragmenter.py`.

+    ```
+    python indexFragmenter.py <YOUR INDEX FILE HERE>
+    ```

+    The output index file will have a name ending in `<NUMBER>_fragment.txt`.

 ## Run the program:
 To create tuples from data run the following command: